-American Nomad is an award winning acoustic group in the widely eclectic Bay Area music scene.
-They were honored for best vocal performance in the 2013 Berkeley Old Time Music Competition, as a finalist in the 2011 International songwriting competition, and were recognized in the 2013 and 2011 Rocky Mountain Folk Festival Songwriter Competition.
-Rooted in Americana and folk/swing traditions, their carefully crafted original music maintains a modern relevance.
-Smart songwriting, catchy lyrics, tight rhythms, rich harmonies, and strong musicianship have already begun to earn American Nomad a reputation as a band that can intrigue listeners from a wide variety of musical tastes and backgrounds.
-Keeping in line with the ancient troubadour tradition, American Nomad draws from the spirit of travel and authentic life experience.
+Hassan El-Tayyab, is front man of the band American Nomad and an award winning singer songwriter.
+He was honored as a finalist in the 2017 Telluride Troubadour Song Competition, for best vocal performance in the 2013 Berkeley Old Time Music Competition, as a finalist in the 2011 International songwriting competition, and was recognized in the 2013 and 2011 Rocky Mountain Folk Festival Songwriter Competition.
+Rooted in Americana and folk/swing traditions, his carefully crafted original music maintains a modern relevance.
+Smart songwriting, catchy lyrics, tight rhythms, rich harmonies, and strong musicianship have already earned Hassan a reputation as a musician that can intrigue listeners from a wide variety of musical tastes and backgrounds.
+Keeping in line with the ancient troubadour tradition, his music draws from the spirit of travel and authentic life experience.